-Many patients who have developed pain or spinal deformity due to a compression fracture are good candidates for kyphoplasty.
+Many patients who have developed pain or spinal deformity due to a spinal compression fracture are good kyphoplasty candidates.
 Results may be best when the procedure is performed within 8 weeks of the fracture.

 The largest clinical trial to review patient outcomes from kyphoplasty (EVOLVE kyphoplasty study) revealed the following benefits:

-- Patients reported immediate improvement in comfort level and range of motion.
+- Patients reported an immediate improvement in comfort level and range of motion.

 - Reported pain level continued to decline, reaching a level of 2.4 at 12 months (dropped from 8.7 on a scale of 1 to 10 before surgery).

 - Back function on the Oswestry Disability Index (ODI) scale improved 59% within 12 months.

 - Based on the Short Form Health Survey, patients reported significant improvement in the quality of life.

 - Kyphoplasty resulted in an 88% reduction in bed rest due to back pain.

 If your spinal surgeon recommends that you have kyphoplasty, one of the best things you can do to prepare is ask questions.
 We encourage patients to write down any questions that arise.
 An informed patient is a prepared patient.
 Before the procedure, your spinal surgeon will review your medical history and discuss any medications you are taking, including supplements.
 It may be necessary to modify the schedule or dosage of certain medications before the day of the Kyphoplasty procedure.